 cd /etc/postgresql/9.6/main/

-. - For the synchronization level, we will use local sync.
-Uncomment and change value to
+- For the synchronization level, we will use local sync.
+Uncomment and change value to synchronous_commit = local.

-for the slave server by uncommenting the line and change value toon
+- Enable hot_standbyfor the slave server by uncommenting the line and change value toon.

 The file should look like: